Biomedical Technician Training Program

 The Classroom Component

-Community College of Philadelphia students take a cluster of courses within the Culture, Science, and Technology (CST), Science or Biology curricula as part of the Biomedical Technician Training Program.
-The CST curriculum leads to an Associate in Arts degree with a solid foundation in science and health professional courses, while the Science and Biology curricula both lead to Associate in Science degrees with solid foundations in biology, chemistry, and mathematics.
+Community College of Philadelphia students take a cluster of courses within the Culture, Science, and Technology (CST), Science or Biology curricula, or Applied Science and Engineering Technology (ASET) curriculum as part of the Biomedical Technician Training Program.
+The CST curriculum leads to an Associate in Arts degree with a solid foundation in science and health professional courses, while the Science and Biology curricula both lead to Associate in Science degrees with solid foundations in biology, chemistry, and mathematics, and the ASET curriculum leads to an Associate in applied sciences degree.

 The Laboratory Component